Canadian and American Reformed Churches: Ecumenical relations

-What does a relationship of ecclesiastical fellowship encompass?
-Without going into all the specifics, it relates to helping each other remain true to the Reformed faith, keeping each other informed about major ecclesiastical decisions, accepting each other’s members, inviting delegates to each other’s assemblies or synods, allowing each other’s ministers to preach the Word, keeping each other informed about relations with other parties.
+The ecclesiastical fellowships involve accepting each other’s members as their iown, inviting delegates to each other’s assemblies or synods, allowing each other’s ministers to preach in church, keeping each other informed about major ecclesiastical decisions and relations with other parties, and generally helping each other remain true to the Reformed faith.

 Education

-On the principle that theological education must be maintained by the churches and for the churches, the federation operates the Canadian Reformed Theological Seminary, located in Hamilton, Ontario.
+The Federation believes that a thorough theological education must be maintained by the churches and for the churches.
+As such, it operates three colleges;

+The Canadian Reformed Theological Seminary, located in Hamilton, Ontario.